 The Foundation makes investments which advance its charitable mission and qualify as charitable distributions by the Internal Revenue Service.
 Such investments earn below risk-adjusted market rates of return.
-Program related investments at June 30, 2006, include \$1,775,000 of loans made to organizations and \$456,675 invested in a private equity fund.
-The loans charge 1% per annum interest with principal repayment in five years from drawdown.
-Management has reviewed all program related investments and believes no allowance is necessary as of June 30, 2006.
+Program related investments at June 30, 2007 and 2006, include \$2,988,007 and \$1,775,000, respectively of loans made to organizations and \$573,515 and \$456,675, respectively, invested in a private equity fund.
+Management has reviewed all program related investments and believes no allowance is necessary as of June 30, 2007 and 2006.